CivicTechWR/WRvotes/docs/issues/housing.md

 **affordable housing programs** that determine where homes get built, who can afford them, and what neighbourhoods look like over time.

-The Region of Waterloo also administers **social housing** directly — something that is not done at the provincial or federal level in day-to-day terms here.

 ### What does the Region do on housing?

 The Region of Waterloo is responsible for **social housing**: subsidized rental